The Law Against Lovers

 The Law Against Lovers was a dramatic adaptation of Shakespeare, arranged by Sir William Davenant and staged by the Duke's Company in 1662.
 It was the first of the many Shakespearean adaptations staged during the Restoration era.

 Davenant was not shy about changing the Bard's work; he based his text on Measure for Measure, but also added Beatrice and Benedick from Much Ado About Nothing — "resulting in a bizarre and fascinating combination."
 He made Angelo from the former play, and Benedick from the latter, into brothers.
 The comedy of Pompey the clown and Elbow the constable is excised.
-Angelo doesn't really try to seduce the virtuous Isabella; he merely tests her commitment to chastity and virtue, like a protagonist in a John Fletcher play.
+Angelo's attempt to seduce the virtuous Isabella becomes a mere test of her commitment to chastity and virtue.
 Beatrice has a little sister named Viola, who sings and dances.